emre2345/spica/docs/content/guide/bucket.md

 # Bucket

-Buckets are schemas of your data.
-They keep all the necessary information about your data such as their structure, validations.
+Buckets are schemas of your data model.
+They keep all the necessary information about your data such as their structure and validations.

 ## List